Carlton Community History Group

 North Carlton

-Have you see the new mural facing the mini park in Shakespeare Street, North Carlton?
+Have you see the mural facing the mini park in Shakespeare Street, North Carlton?
 The text "Little but Fierce" is taken from William Shakespeare's play A Midsummer Night's Dream and was suggested by a local resident.
 The full wording is: "And though she be but little, she is fierce".
 That Shakespeare Street is "little" there is no doubt.
 The street is narrow and runs for one block only, between Drummond and Lygon Streets.
 For the "fierce" side of Shakespeare Street, we need to look back in history.

 Shakespeare Street was the scene of at least two shooting incidents, one fatal, in 1922 and 1944.
 The street was identified as a "slum pocket" by the Housing Investigation and Slum Abolition Board in 1936-37.
 The people of Shakespeare Street had a battle on their hands in the 1950s and 1960s, when the Housing Commission of Victoria condemned five cottages on the south side (nos.
 7 to 15 inclusive) as unfit for human habitation.
 The cottages were demolished in January 1970, leaving a vacant space ready for development.
 Without doubt, the fiercest battle fought in Shakespeare Street was in the 1970s, against the inappropriate building of a block of cluster flats on the south side of the street.
 Residents and other concerned citizens took action, at their own expense, by cleaning up the vacant site and creating a mini park for the benefit and enjoyment of the community.
 They bravely put their money where their mouth was, so to speak, and entered into an agreement with the City of Melbourne to buy the land.
-Decades later, the mini park and its new mural remain a tribute to the power of community action.
+Decades later, the mini park and its mural remain a tribute to the power of community action.

 More information on Shakespeare Street